The Plan

 Levels of Crisis

-• Phase II — Situations (such as fire, shooting, protest, etc.) in which additional staff and resources are required.
+PHASE II — Situations (such as fire, shooting, protest, etc.) in which additional staff and resources are required.

 WVU Staff Notification Procedure

-Outside of regular operating hours, the executive director of communications or his/her/their designee will continue to serve as the primary contact.
-In the case of a Phase II or Phase III crisis, phone or text will be used to notify UR/Communications staff and selected others to assist with the crisis.
-At that time, assistance will be needed in areas such as information gathering, clerical, media relations, internet, social media, e-mail, WVU Alert and other communication tasks.
+In the case of a Phase II or Phase III crisis, phone calls or texts will be used to notify Strategic Communications and Marketing, Office of Communications staff and selected others to assist with the crisis.
+At that time, assistance will be needed in areas such as information gathering, clerical, media relations, internet, social media, email, WVU Alert and other communication tasks as assigned.

 WVU ALERT SYSTEM